department-of-veterans-affairs/vets-website/content/pages/download-va-letters/index.md

 ### Can VA add an effective date to my Benefit Summary Letter?

 Yes.
-If you're totally and permanently disabled because of your service-connected disabilities and need us to add the effective date of this decision to your Benefit Summary Letter, please call us at 1-800-827-1000.
+If you're totally and permanently disabled because of your service-connected disabilities and need us to add the effective date of this decision to your Benefit Summary Letter, please call us at <a href="tel:+18008271000">1-800-827-1000</a>.
 We can email or fax you a copy of your letter with the effective date added to it.
 </section>

 <section>